Provably Powerful Graph Neural Networks for Directed Multigraphs

 The proof follows from \cref{thm:nodeIDs} above and Corollary~3.1 from \citet{loukas2019graph}.
 Similar statements can be made for simple undirected graphs.
 One can remove the reverse MP from the assumptions since this is only needed to make the proof work with directed edges.
-Therefore, equivalent statements for undirected graphs can also be made:

-\begin{theorem} Ego IDs combined with port numbering can be used to assign unique node IDs in connected undirected graphs. \end{theorem}
+\begin{theorem} Ego IDs and port numbering can be used to assign unique node IDs in connected undirected graphs. \end{theorem}

-\begin{corollary} GIN with Ego IDs and port numbering can theoretically detect any subgraph pattern in undirected graphs. \end{corollary}
+\begin{corollary} GIN with ego IDs and port numbering can theoretically detect any subgraph in undirected graphs. \end{corollary}

-The ablation study in Table~\ref{tab:sim_results} of Section \ref{subsec:subgraph_pattern_results} again supports the theoretical analysis.
-The combination of the three adaptations achieves impressive scores when detecting subgraph patterns.
+The ablation study in \cref{tab:sim_results} of \cref{subsec:subgraph_pattern_results} again supports the theoretical analysis.
+The combination of the three adaptations achieves impressive scores for all subgraph patterns.

 Note that passing the port numbers of both incident nodes of an edge is crucial for inferring unique node IDs. \iftoggle{arxiv}{ \cref{fig:ex_bidirec_ports} in the appendix illustrates this with a simple example. }{ We illustrate this with a simple example in the appendix. } In particular, port numbering, as introduced by \citet{sato2019approximation_port_numbers}, is not sufficient.